homeschooling during covid

 Are you homeschooling?

-The coronavirus aka COVID-19 is spreading quickly, and doesn’t seem to be going away anytime soon.
+The Coronavirus (COVID-19) is spreading quickly and doesn’t seem to be going away anytime soon.
 At this point, every child in the United States is being homeschooled.
-Well, maybe.

 Some parents are opposed to teaching their children during the lockdown.
 However, many appear to be trying their hardest to keep their children engaged in academics.
-If you are one of those parents, you have come to the right place.
+You have come to the right place if you are one of those parents.

-With schools closed, parents who have been interested in homeschooling can actually give it a shot now.
-There are free trials and resources to be found all over.
-Not to mention there is an endless amount of help from teachers and parents out there who are familiar with the homeschooling process.
+With schools closed, parents interested in homeschooling can give it a shot now.
+There are free trials and resources all over, not to mention endless help from teachers and parents who are familiar with the homeschooling process.

 Reading Resources